nilsramsperger/GroLi/README.md

 - [x] Add a ShoppingListView
   - [x] Display View in App as default View
   - [x] Create Factory to bootstrap the dep-tree
-  - [ ] Create UITests
-- [ ] Make all Tests run in CI

 ### Add products to the list
 - [x] Add add() func to the repo
 - [x] create and test AddProductUseCase
 - [x] Add a addProduct() func to the ViewModel and test it
 - [x] Add a plus button with functionality for iOS to the View
-- [ ] Create a UITest for the plus button
 - [x] Add context menu with plus button for iPadOS and macOS to the View
-- [ ] Create a UITest for the context menu plus button

 ### Remove products from the list
 - [x] Add remove() func to the repo
 - [x] create and test removeProductUseCase
 - [x] Add a deleteItem() func to the ViewModel and test it
-- [ ] Add a test for mutliple deletes on deleteItems
 - [x] Add swipe left with remove button for iOS to the View
-- [ ] Create UITest for the swipe remove
 - [x] Add context menu with remove button for  iPadOS and macOS to the View
-- [ ] Create UITest for the context menu remove

 ### Make the list sortable
 - [x] Create a ReorderProductsUseCase